 Even though Second and Third Offense DUIs are charged as misdemeanors, the mandatory minimum sentences are 45 and 120 days respectively for Second and Third Offenses.
 A Fourth or subsequent DUI Offense is a Felony Offense (sentence of 1 year or more in jail) and, upon conviction, requires that a defendant serve 150 days in jail.
 These mandatory jail sentences are significantly harsher than mandatory minimum sentences for nearly every other Misdemeanor Offense.

 Jail time is one of many penalties that are unique to DUI.
 Please visit TNDUI.COM for more details about the penalties for DUI offenses in Tennessee.
 A Tennessee DUI attorney can help you avoid the harshest punishment.
-Please contact Knoxville DUI attorneys Steve, Sara, and Nate at (865) 249-7200 if you have any DUI-related questions.
+Please contact Knoxville DUI attorneys Steve and Sara at (865) 249-7200 if you have any DUI-related questions.

 [Source: T.C.A.
 55-10-403]